The Future Commando Force is designed to modernise the way Royal Marines operate.

 Additionally, the Union Flag on the left arm is replaced by a White Ensign, to represent the Royal Navy.

-Lieutenant Colonel Ben Reynolds RM, who led the procurement and design of the new uniform, said it shows the Royal Marines' "distinctiveness" and "unique capabilities", as well as the "Royal Navy’s eagerness to invest" in the Future Commando Force.
+Lieutenant Colonel Ben Reynolds RM, who led the buying in and design of the new uniform, said it shows the Royal Marines' "distinctiveness" and "unique capabilities", as well as the "Royal Navy’s eagerness to invest" in the Future Commando Force.

 Alongside the uniform, new technology is being trialled that, if successful, will form part of the Future Commando Force.